Holiday

 Where a staff member finds severe difficulty getting to work due to transport problems caused by an earthquake, flood, fire, other disaster or transportation accident | Amount of time considered necessary |

-In the event of an earthquake, flood, fire or other disaster, it is deemed unavoidable for employees to not work in order to avoid physical danger on their way home from work | Amount of time considered necessary |
+In the event of an earthquake, flood, fire or other disaster, if it is deemed unavoidable for staff to not go to work in order to avoid physical danger on the way home from work | Amount of time considered necessary |

-Where a staff member’s spouse is between six weeks before her due date (14 weeks before in the case of multiple births) and until the child turns one year-old, to look after either the newborn child or any other child in the family (including children of the mother) who are not yet at elementray school | Up to five days in the specified period |
+Where a staff member’s spouse is between six weeks before her due date (14 weeks before in the case of multiple births) and until the child turns one year-old, to look after either the newborn child or any other child in the family (including children of the spouse) who are not yet at elementray school | Up to five days in the specified period |

-Where a staff member submits a request to miss work in order to care for his or her spouse, parent, child, or mother or father in-law, or to care for a grandparent, sibling or grandchild who is living with the staff member and who requires constant care for a period of two weeks or longer as a result of injury, illness or physical or mental disability, or where a staff member submits a request to miss work in order to attend doctor’s appointments with, or complete paperwork necessary to apply for daycare services, or to give other types of care as necessary | A period of up to five days per fiscal year for one relative or 10 days per fiscal year for two or more applicable family members. |
+When a staff member requests for leave to care for a spouse, parent, child, spouse's parent, grandparent, sibling or grandchild who is in a state of requiring constant care for a period of two weeks or more due to injury, illness or physical or mental disability, or to accompany them to hospital visits, or to take care of other necessary matters such as acting on their behalf to complete procedures necessary to receive nursing care services. | Up to five days per fiscal year for one relative or 10 days per fiscal year for two or more applicable family members. |

 When visiting medical facilities for fertility treatments or attending fertility seminars offered by medical institutions | Up to 5 days in a calendar year. *In case of hospital visits for IVF or ICSI, up to 10 days. |